 The ‘Towers’ was eventually demolised as part of the re-development of the area in 1961-63 by building company, Sunshine Homes.
 Reminders of its history can be seen in the street names: Towers Close, Sunshine Close, Suncliffe Drive and Lindsey Crescent are the four roads on the site.
 It’s a pity that Annie Stanyer could not have been remembered on a street name in some way but the people responsible for naming streets were probably unaware that the tragedy ever took place.

-In 1986, Cyril Hobbins volunteered to restore the vandal wrecked, Tumbledown Stile (also known as a clattergate or clappergate stile).
-It was once in place across the narrow entrance to the Abbey Gatehouse, next to a larger field gate, which closed-off the wider cart entrance. (see photo below.)
+The stile was once in place across the narrow entrance to the Abbey Gatehouse, next to a larger field gate, which closed-off the wider cart entrance. (see photo below.)

 Cyril remembers as wicked Kenilworth kids, he and his mates would take unsuspecting visitors to go over the stile first, it would then collapse, with a loud clatter as they tumbled to the ground, it was great fun!
 Cyril also said, that the heavy hammer-shaped end pieces, could be used to crack nuts.